Elearning’s a bit like that.

 Great for some things, not so good for others and sometimes you need a combination.
 It’s all about using technology appropriately.
 And that’s what we like to think we do at What You Need To Know.

 Our explainer videos are pretty versatile and focus on what all the learners need to know.

 That might be a big claim, but that’s the aim we have in mind when we create them – that’s what we’re trying to achieve.
 So many websites and so much elearning is full of content that the ‘owner’ thinks the user wants to know, and most people who have done an elearning course realise that there are differing needs and wants, BUT there is a core part of most training which everyone needs to know.

 The videos can be used as standalone pieces, or in conjunction with a document, perhaps to add specific information or examples.

 Use them as an overview before face-to-face training or as a refresher.

 Someone posted once that they are great ‘conversation starters’.
 Get everyone on the same page, then you can discuss how the topic fits in with the work you do.

 When microwaves first came out people thought they were going to replace conventional ovens, they didn’t.
 Interestingly some people thought when video started coming out as VHS videos, they would replace teachers, they didn’t.
-But I don’t know anyone who’s saying that video isn’t going to be a growing part of elearning and, hopefully, most people will start including video sections in their offerings.
+But I don’t know anyone who’s saying that video isn’t going to be a growing part of elearning and, hopefully, most people will start including animated video sections in their offerings.